Another Meg Cabot Classic Is Being Turned Into A Feature Film

 "Yes it's true: #TheMediator was optioned by @Netflix some time ago," revealed Cabot on her official Twitter page.
 "So excited!"

 "I'm literally crying!" one Twitter user replied in the thread.
-"The Mediator has been my favorite book series since I was just a kid and I've always dreamed about this!"
+"The Mediator has been my favourite book series since I was just a kid and I've always dreamed about this!"

 No matter who's cast in the film version of Cabot's beloved fantasy series, the most important thing is that the movie's script sticks to the material.
 Keep it canon, people!